 National Centre for Domestic Violence (NCDV)

 This organisation provides fast, free legal advice and support for victims of domestic violence.
 In particular it runs an emergency injunction service allowing anybody, regardless of financial circumstances to obtain protection through the civil courts (usually an injunction) within 24 hours.
-After suitable training you could volunteer with NCDV.
+After suitable training, you could volunteer with NCDV, as a caseworker.

 National Justice Museum